MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/table.md

 keyboard:
   arrow-keys: |
-    The table scrolls into view (and with a screenreader the cells become individually readable)
+    The table scrolls into view (and with a screen reader the cells become individually readable)

 mobile:
   swipe: |